 - You can also remove Static by rubbing a magnet over the TV.

 2. How To Fix TV Static (Cord Issue)

 - First, check the receiver’s power cord to ensure that it is securely connected to a wall outlet or a power strip, depending on your setup.
 If the setup box fails to turn on when you turn on the TV, the TV will not get a signal and display all Static on the screen.

 - Examine the coaxial cable inserted into the back of the cable box.

-- Make sure the cable is linked to the “ANT IN” connector on the receiver.
+- Ensure you link the cable to the “ANT IN” connector on the receiver.

-- Your TV will not get a signal if it is not connected to the correct port, and the black and white dots will appear on the screen.
+- Your TV will not get a signal if you don’t connect it to the correct port, and the black and white dots will appear on the screen.

 - If the coaxial wire is in the correct port, tighten it.
-The problem could potentially be caused by a loose cable.
+A loose cable could potentially cause the problem.